 Regarding the front I/O connectivity, these are the ports, all in matching black.

 Now it’s LEGO time.
 After the installation of the motherboard which uses the classic standoff system, then the PSU goes in.
-It’s a snug fit but the unis had 4 rubber pads to comfortably rest on.
+It’s a snug fit but the unit had 4 rubber pads to comfortably rest on.

 Solving the spaghetti junction is done part by the included RGB hub for the fans and the rest by patience in routing everything and making sure you use zip-ties to secure the cables in order to close the side panel.
 The case offers plenty of zip-ties ‘hooks’ in strategic places as well.